Report on the 2021 AiiDA virtual tutorial#

-All presentations were pre-recorded and published on YouTube before the start of the tutorial.
+As last year’s duplicate-schedule format seemed to be effective at dealing with the wide range of time zones, we decided to use it this time as well.
+All presentations were pre-recorded and published on the Materials Cloud YouTube channel before the start of the tutorial.
 Next to the talks, which introduced the concepts for each of the hand-on sessions, there were also many interesting contributions from several of AiiDA’s plugin developers.
-The hands-on sessions were organised via Zoom meetings, with our instructors on hand to provide feedback to the participants and breakout rooms made available for one-on-one assistance.
+The hands-on sessions were organized via Zoom meetings, with our instructors on hand to provide feedback to the participants and breakout rooms made available for one-on-one assistance.

 As many of the instructors were present for most of the hands-on sessions of both groups, this resulted in some long days for some!
 However, their energy and dedication never wavered, which was very much appreciated by the participants.

-All in all, the first virtual AiiDA tutorial was a great success!
-As shown by the graphs below, participants were very happy with the format and tutorial material, and close to 80% said that we should organise more virtual tutorials in the future, even once travelling no longer is an issue.
+All in all, the second virtual AiiDA tutorial was a new great success!
+As shown by the graphs below, participants were very happy with the format and tutorial material, and over 88% said that they would be very likely (8 or more out of 10) to recommend this tutorial to a colleague.
 We have also received many valuable suggestions which we will consider to further improve the next tutorials.